 Car-Dependent Convenience

 Watersound Beach’s Reality: Watersound Beach is no longer a food desert (thanks to the new Publix at Watersound Town Center), but it’s car-dependent.
 You’re not walking there with a tote bag.
-You’re driving 5–7 minutes out of the gates and up to Highway 98 to reach it.
+You’re driving 5 to 7 minutes out of the gates and up to Highway 98 to reach it.
 It breaks the “bubble” feeling.
 You’re not stranded, but you’re back in your car.
-Same story for restaurants and services—everything requires a drive.
+Same story for restaurants and services.
+Everything requires a drive.

 Rental Reality: The “Investment” Angle